-3.3 Board Policies AHBs are required to confirm if the following Board Policies are in place and if they have been reviewed in the last two years: Board Membership; Board Membership Renewal; Code of Conduct; Register of Interest.
-AHBs are expected to ensure that there is a full suite of Board policies in place.
-Where an AHB is not meeting Code requirements, it should provide an explanation, in line with the Comply or Explain approach.
+3.3 Board Policies 0.0 AHBs are required to confirm if the following Board Policies are in place and if they have been reviewed in the last two years: AHB are expected to ensure that there is a full suite of Board policies in place.
+Board Membership; Board Membership Renewal; Code of Conduct; Conflict of Interest; Where an AHB is not meeting Code requirements, it should provide an explanation, in line with the Comply or Explain approach.
+Register of Interest.
 3.4 Related parties AHBs are asked to clarify if they have a relationship with another organisation that is a parent, subsidiary or a sister entity.
 AHBs are asked to confirm if the organisation's audited Financial Statements reference related parties.
 AHBs are asked to state if related parties provide Management, Supports or Services to the AHB.
 If yes, it is required to state if a Service Level Agreement (SLA) is in place.
 AHBs are asked to confirm if there are common directors between related parties.
-AHBs are asked to state if there are financial transactions/interdependent liabilities between the organisation and any related parties.
-If yes, it is required to state if there are contractual arrangements in place relating to those financial transactions.
+AHBs are asked to state if there are financial transactions/interdependent liabilities between the organisation and any related parties If yes, it is required to state if there are contractual arrangements in place relating to those financial transactions.
 The Regulation Office requires an understanding of all related party relationships, with specific focus on the governance arrangements underlying the management, supports, service and financial transactions that may exist between related parties.
-It is expected that where there are supports and/or services in place that the responsibility for the management and maintenance of the tenancy and the housing assets is clearly defined and set out in an SLA.
+It is expected that where there are supports, services in place that the responsibility for the management and maintenance of the tenancy and the housing asset is clearly defined and set out in an SLA.
 Example: An AHB works closely with a sister organisation that provides all services and supports to clients/tenants.
 The organisations are separate independent legal entities but have a shared service model with the AHB owning the housing units and the related party providing supports and services.
 Where an organisation is unclear regarding related parties, it is expected to review the notes in the audited Financial Statements, which will clarify if such a relationship exists.